LEARN

 Colour Adult:

 Both adults in general green; brown/yellow, bare forehead; yellow/brown lores and chin; black, bare crown to ear coverts and cheeks; occipital band reaching to throat yellow, bordered by black nuchal collar; dull olive/yellow upper breast with light black scalloping; red/orange bend of wing; red/orange lesser wing coverts; red carpal edge, axillaries and underwing coverts.
-Bill green/grey with yellow spot at base of upper mandible.
+Beak green/grey with yellow spot at base of upper mandible.
 Eye orange.

 Colour Juvenile:

 Brown/yellow, bare lores to area around eye, the remainder of head dull green and feathered; occipital band and nuchal collar absent; dull yellow/green upper breast; orange/yellow bend of wing and lesser wing coverts.
-Bill yellow in young birds.
+Beak yellow in young birds.

 Call: